mattlebel/history-twister/readme.md

 3. Via the Heroku dashboard, add the Heroku PostgreSQL add-on

-4. Via the Heroku dashboard, set your OpenAI API key and `NODE_ENV` as a Heroku environment variables
+4. Via the Heroku dashboard, set your OpenAI API key and `NODE_ENV` as Heroku environment variables

 5. Deploy your application to Heroku: